joshgerdes/jekyll-uno/_drafts/how-to-mount-an-azure-blob-container-on-your-windows-10-endpoint-device.md

 Note: The storage account must be a member of an Azure Virtual Network and so does your Virtual Machine, either directly or via a connected expressroute or site to site VPN.

-NFS 3.0 protocol is supported for standard general-purpose v2 storage accounts and for premium block blob storage accounts as of the time this article was written: April 2021.

 # Register AllowNFSV3 Provider